robert-westenberger/knowledgebase/computer-science/algorithms-and-data-structures/wip-data-structures.md

 After a new node is inserted (always red, unless the tree was previously empty), the colors and structure of the tree needs to change to maintain the red-black properties.

 ## Deletion

-1. Save a reference to the deleted node's color.
+1. Save a reference to the deleted node's color as originalColor.
-If the left child of the deleted node is NULL, assign its right child to $x$.
+2. If the left child of the deleted node is NULL
+	a. assign its right child to $x$.
+  b.
+Transplant the node to be deleted with $x$.
+3. Else if the right child of the deleted node is NULL
+	a.
+Assign its right child to $x$.
+  b.
+Transplant the node to be deleted with $x$.
+4. Else ( node has two children )
+	a.
+Assign the minimum of the right subtree of the node to be deleted to $y$.
+  b.
+Save a reference to $y$'s color as originalColor.
+  c.
+Assign the right child of $y$ into $x$.
+  d.
+If $y$ is a child of the node to be deleted, then set the parent of $x$ as $y$.
+  e.
+Else, transplant $y$ with the right child of $y$.
+  f.
+Transplant node to be deleted with $y$.
+  g.
+Set the color of y to originalColor.
+5. If originalColor is black, call the delete fixup procedure.

 ## Node